 The Profitability Requirement of the Shareholders

-The total profit after tax is distributable (in France, after constitution of the legal reserve).
+The total profit after tax is distributable (in France, after the constitution of the legal reserve).
 The choice of shareholders to leave a portion in reserves is therefore equivalent to a new investment for which he has an expectation of return.
 The company “creates shareholder value” if it reinvests profits at a rate higher than the weighted average cost of capital (WACC).

-On the other hand, the “Piggy Bank” company accumulates reserves which year after year contribute to increase a cash surplus placed at the money market rate, which is currently a zero or even negative rate.
+On the other hand, the “Piggy Bank” company accumulates reserves which year after year contributes to increasing a cash surplus placed at the money market rate, which is currently a zero or even negative rate.
 The return on equity ratio is therefore progressively closer to this monetary rate.
 This can be the case of the shareholder director who gives priority above all to the sustainability of his company to return on equity.

 The requirement for shareholder dividends in comparison with full self-financing (as far as it is feasible!) are: Has a virtuous effect on the management of the company.
 It forces the manager to invest in projects whose profitability provides a loan repayment capacity to convince banker’s lenders and attracts new investors.